murmur-wheel/path-tracing/doc/notes/chaper-5.md

 ## pbrt 对所使用的几何光学模型的约定

-In pbrt we will assume that geometric optics is an adequate model for the description of light and light scattering.
+In pbrt, we will assume that geometric optics is an adequate model for the description of light and light scattering.
 This leads to a few basic assumptions about the behavior of light that will be used implicitly throughout the system:

 - *Linearity:* The combined effect of two inputs to an optical system is always equal to the sum of effects of each of the inputs individually.
 - *Energy conservation:* When light scatters from a surface or from participating media, the scattering events can never produce more energy than they started with.